-Students explore the nature of history and the methods that historians use to construct history through a range of thematic and historical studies.
-Students develop an understanding of how historians investigate and construct history through an examination of various types of history such as oral history, museum or archive studies, historical fiction, media, biography or film.
-Historical issues studied include the collection, display and reconstruction of the past, ethical issues of ownership and preservation and conservation of the past.
-A selection of ancient, medieval and early modern societies are studied in relation to themes such as war and peace, crime and punishment, music through history, slavery, women in history or other relevant topics.
+Students explore the nature of history, heritage and archaeology and the methods that historians use to construct history through a range of thematic and historical studies.

+The construction of history is examined through options such as oral history, museum or archive studies, historical fiction, media, biography, or film.
+Historical issues studied include the collection, display and reconstruction of the past, ethical issues of ownership, preservation, and conservation of the past.
+Features of a range of ancient, medieval, and early modern societies are explored and students have the opportunity to study historical themes such as war and peace, crime and punishment, music through history, slavery and gender in history.

-Students apply an understanding of history, heritage, archaeology and the methods of historical inquiry and examine the ways in which historical meanings can be constructed through a range of media.
-Students learn to apply the skills of investigating history including understanding and analysing sources and evidence and sequencing major historical events to show an understanding of continuity, change and causation.
-Students develop research and communication skills, including the use of ICTs, and examine different perspectives and interpretations to develop an understanding of a wide variety of viewpoints.
-Students also learn to construct a logical historical argument supported by relevant evidence and to communicate effectively about the past for different audiences.
+Students will undertake processes of historical inquiry, including understanding and analysing sources and sequencing major historical events to show an understanding of continuity, change and causation.
+Students develop an understanding of historical concepts such as empathetic understanding, significance and contestability.
+They apply research and communication skills, including the use of ICT, and examine different perspectives and interpretations to develop an understanding of a wide variety of viewpoints.
+Students are provided with opportunities to construct a logical historical argument supported by relevant evidence and to communicate effectively about the past for different audiences